AbelTez/LearnCode-Academy/README.md

-# SkillUp Academy – Training & Learning Center Website
+# CodeLearn – Training & Learning Center Website

-SkillUp Academy is a simple and responsive multi-page website designed for a fictional learning center or coding bootcamp.
+CodeLearn is a simple and responsive multi-page website designed for a fictional learning center or coding bootcamp.
 This project was created as part of a web development assignment to demonstrate practical skills in **HTML**, **CSS**, and page layout design.

 ---